jyztintan/tp/docs/DeveloperGuide.md

     * 1b1.
 Realodex displays an empty list and shows a message indicating that no matches were found.

       Use case ends.

+**Use case: Getting help**

+**MSS**

+1. User requests for help.
+2. Realodex displays a new window showing a summary of how all features are used with examples.

+   Use case ends.

+**MSS**

+1. User requests for help for a specific command.
+2. A string summarising how that individual command is used with examples is displayed on the main window.

+**Extensions**

+* 1a.
+The requested command does not exist.

+    * 1a1.
+Realodex shows an error message command does not exist.

+      Use case ends.

 ### Non-Functional Requirements